Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Enjoy your next adventure through common sense and thoughtful preparation!

-From the Bargain Bin: And speaking of The Survival Mom, Lisa has a new book available for pre-order at Amazon: Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst-Case Scenarios.
+From the Bargain Bin: And speaking of The Survival Mom, Lisa has a new book available for pre-order: Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst-Case Scenarios.
 Here is the official blurb:

 Everything You Need to Know to Keep Your Family Safe and Secure—No Matter What